tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-10-04-Control-Systems-in-Kerbal-Space-Program.md

 </figure>

-Figure 2 defines the basic model of the quadcopter that we will be flying, including the numbering of the engines 0 through 3 and the defintions of pitch, roll and yaw.
+Figure 2 defines the basic model of the quadcopter that we will be flying, including the numbering of the engines 0 through 3 and the definitions of pitch, roll and yaw.

 ### Control systems